About Banner

 Documentation & Memory

 Projects take months or even years to complete.
-By documenting them online, I create a permanent record of the process - photos of stages that would otherwise be lost, notes about techniques that worked (or didn’t), and a timeline of how skills evolve.
-A digital showcase is more convenient and easier to access that a dusty old shelf at the back of the room.
-The showcase and record is mainly for my own benefit, but you are welcome to share it.
+By putting them online, I can look back at the process - photos of stages that would otherwise be lost, notes about techniques that worked (or didn’t), and seeing how things have improved over time.
+A digital showcase is more convenient than a dusty old shelf at the back of the room.
+The record is mainly for my own benefit, but you’re welcome to look through it.

 Community & Learning

-The modeling community is incredibly generous with knowledge.
-I research and discover things all the time by tapping into the community.
+The modelling community is incredibly generous with knowledge.
+I learn things all the time by tapping into what others share.
 This site is my way of giving back - sharing what I’ve learned so others can benefit, avoid my mistakes, and perhaps feel inspired to try something new.
-It also keeps my friends and family informed.
+It also keeps my friends and family in the loop.

 Accountability & Motivation

-Public documentation creates gentle accountability.
-I need to think through what I am doing, remember to record it, and keep going.
-When progress is visible, it motivates me and I put more thought into it.
+Having things documented online makes me think through what I’m doing, remember to record it, and keep going.
+When progress is visible, it motivates me to put more thought into the next step.

 The Technical Side